-Rust is not a Must.
-Improvement of Discs Corrosion Resistance by Tuning of Cast Iron Alloying Elements and Microstructure.
-2020-01-1624
+Rust Is Not a Must.
+Improvement of Discs Corrosion Resistance by Tuning of Grey Cast Iron Alloying Elements and Microstructure 2020-01-1624

 Federico Bertasi, Bozena Dudzik, Alessandro Mancini, Marco Bandiera, Simone Biondo, Andrea Bonfanti